MattMills/stellarstellaris/readme.md

 As this is contained within the call to CFleetView::Update that patch makes this issue less of an issue (there is a lag spike every x frames, but the UI is more usable).

+### CShipGraphics::Update
+#### **hackily implemented**

+In late game with large modded stacks rendering individual ships themselves generates a lot of both frame time and render time.
+Simply disabling ship rendering completely is a quick way to eliminate all this lag.
+In my test game, while in a system with a stack of all fleets, FPS goes from 9.6 to 45 FPS.
+Since the icons and fleet power tags are still there the game is playable without the ship rendering.

 ### CGuiObject::KillObject
  **partially implemented**